newfacade/notes-on-java/_sources/fundamentals/09-function.md

 1. The concepts or lines of code that always go together.
 2. Look for repetitive patterns in your code.

-We encapsulate the repetitive read number pattern to function `readNumber` and the meaningful concepts of calculate mortgage to fucntion `calculateMortgage`.
+We extract the repetitive read number pattern to function `readNumber` and the meaningful concepts of calculate mortgage to fucntion `calculateMortgage`.

 ```java
 import java.text.NumberFormat;